My husband, Jason Pomerantz, has asked if he could write about an interesting experience he recently had….

 This article was posted on Friday, November 10th, 2006 at 11:18 pm and is filed under Electric Company, Mama Lisa, Movies, TV & The Internet, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “The Electric Company and Tom Lehrer”

 Leave a Reply